Guide to Using Baby Toothpaste and Baby Teeth Care

 3. Show her how it’s done: Seeing Mom or Dad brushing and enjoying it helps make a game out of tooth-brushing time.
 “Mom goes first … now your turn!”

-Importance of baby toothpaste
+Importance of Baby Toothpaste

 Baby Toothpaste